software by Lloyd Wood

 I gained my doctoral thesis and some of my publications from using ns-2.
 If I can do it knowing that little about ns, then you can too.
 You'll even be able to succeed without my help -- I get emailed questions from many new users of ns, which I don't have time to read or think about, let alone answer.
 Do not email me your questions about ns.
 Use the ns-users list.
 If you're a student emailing about your ns problems, please do not expect a reply.
 You're not my student.
 (I haven't used ns3 - though I predicted ns3.
-My only recent ns activity was chairing the WNS2 workshop.)
+My only recent ns activity was chairing the WNS2 workshop in 2008.)

 If you're wondering about the worth of using ns-2 and having to learn that weird Tcl language...
 Tcl is quite common, and Tcl is on Cisco routers.